bdorninger/angular-svg/README.md

 In our context, when is it safe to revoke the OU?

 - no view is referencing it anymore?
-- using our resource cache: when it is moved out of the cache
+- using our resource cache: when it is moved out of the

+**NOT RECOMMENDED: Blobs/objectUrls have been introduced for a different use case**

 ### ++: